microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraPartnerInformation.md

 ### -TenantId

 The unique ID of the tenant to perform the operation on.
-If this isn't provided, then the value defaults to the tenant of the current user.
+If this is not provided, then the value will default to the tenant of the current user.
 This parameter is only applicable to partner users.

 ```yaml